-Selecting Databases
+Selecting Databases for Your Search

 Selecting several databases ensures that your search is comprehensive.
 A well-cited guide on how to conduct a systematic review in medical research suggests, at a minimum, a combination of Embase, MEDLINE, Web of Science, and Google Scholar.
 Cochrane and Scopus are also common databases for biomedical systematic reviews.